AlpineX-Labs/sagebook-installer/README.md

 ### Note:
 You can edit this requirements files or just simply pip install other packages in your `sagebook` env

+## Required Folders

+This project requires the following folders to exist:
+- `data/` - For storing data files
+- `templates/` - For storing template files

+These folders are included in the repository, but if you want to start from a different folder, you should create these, as needed.

 ## Usage

-After completing the setup, you can start JupyterLab:
+After completing the setup, you can start JupyterLab, in the folder where you want to work

 ```bash
 jupyter lab